rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 # Testing {#testing}

+Before performing any test, make sure that the test environment is clean.
+At a minimum, *reboot the `RPi`s that are being used in the tests*.
+This can eliminate a lot of unnecessary problems.

 The simplest test is to run pps-client and verify with the status printout that the controller locks to the PPS signal to a precision of one microsecond.
 From a terminal, that can be done at any time while pps-client is running with,

     $ pps-client -v